 Thankfully, sourdough starter is a tough little thing, able to thrive with a little care even after taking a hefty sabbatical.
-I’ve known my fair share of people who have shoved their starter in the fridge for later use, forgotten about it for months, and yet still revived it.ย
+I’ve known my fair share of people who have shoved their starter in the fridge for later use, forgotten about it for months, and still revived it.

 While it’s actually quite normal to put your starter on hold occasionally, it’s also something that can seem overly complicated.

-Fortunately, it’s actually quite simple.
-Sourdough starter is quite resilient and hard to kill even with long-term storage, so I’m going to go through some of the best practices for sourdough starter storage.
+Fortunately, it’s simple.
+Sourdough starter is resilient and hard to kill even with long-term storage.
+I’m going to go through some of the best practices for sourdough starter storage so you can always be ready to make fresh sourdough bread, sourdough cinnamon rolls, sourdough bagels, and whatever other sourdough creations your heart desires!

-There are exceptions, of course, and it’s a good idea to be watchful for mold, but if it looks normal, smells normal, and responds well to a resumed feeding schedule, you’re good to go.ย
+- Not sure if what you are seeing on your starter is mold?
+Check out my guide on a moldy sourdough starter.
+Typically, if it looks normal, smells normal, and responds well to a resumed feeding schedule, you’re good to go.

-Starter that has been stored short term on the counter may need to be fed several times before it is active enough for successful baking.
+- Starter that has been stored short term on the counter may need to be fed several times before it is active enough for successful baking.
+You will know it is ready to bake with when it is really active and bubbly, about doubles in size, and it will pass the sourdough float test.

 This is typically how I store my starter if I know I will not be baking with it for a few days or weeks.